projf/projf-explore/graphics/lines-and-triangles/README.md

 ![](../../doc/img/lines-and-triangles.jpg?raw=true "")

-_Cube drawn by a Artix-7 FPGA using the top_cube demo._
+_Cube drawn by an Artix-7 FPGA using the top_cube demo._

 ## iCEBreaker Build